slyt3/Logryph/README.md

 > **"If it isn't in the ledger, it didn't happen."**

+hit the star if you like the repo ⭐️

 Vouch is a **forensic-grade flight recorder** for autonomous AI agents.
 It passively captures tool execution, cryptographically signs every action, and maintains an immutable, tamper-evident audit trail.

 ---